Beyond the Bite: The Untold Story of the Apple Logo Design

 Conclusion: Your Logo is a Business Tool

 The Apple logo is more than just a pretty design.
-It's a historical document, tracking the company's strategy, products, and philosophy through the decades.
+It’s a historical document that tracks the company’s strategy, products, and philosophy over the decades.
 It survived near-bankruptcy, defined entire product categories, and became a global symbol of innovation.

-It achieved this not through one moment of genius, but a constant, ruthless strategic adaptation process.
+It achieved this not through a single moment of genius, but through a constant, ruthless strategic adaptation process.

 So look at your own logo.
 Is it just a decorative picture or a hard-working business tool?